Staph Infections: Causes, Risk Factors, and Treatment

 In some cases, the staphylococcus bacteria may even become resistant to the antibiotics.
 This is commonly seen in cases where the infections are caused by the methicillin-resistant Staphylococcus aureus strains.
 Your doctor may prescribe IV antibiotics like daptomycin and vancomycin to treat such an infection.

-If the staph infection is related to an implanted device or prosthetic, then your doctor may also recommend the removal of the device to avoid the worsening of the infection.
+If the staph infection is related to an implanted device or prosthetic, your doctor may also recommend that the device be removed to avoid a worse infection.
 To learn more about how to prevent staph infections, or to ask other questions you may have, contact CCCHC today.